open-neurora/code-inspector/packages/code-inspector-plugin/README.md

 // vite.config.js
 import { defineConfig } from 'vite';
 import { codeInspectorPlugin } from 'code-inspector-plugin';
-// or use @neurora/code-inspector-plugin for floating ball feature
+// or use @neurora/code-inspector-plugin for guaranteed floating ball support

 export default defineConfig({
   plugins: [